It's time again to ante up to Ol' Uncle Sam.

 - Simple as Pie.
 We already addressed one benefit: It's easy.
 If you eFile and use service provider Official Payments Corporation or File Your Taxes, it's really as simple as paying for your groceries.

-- Don’t forget the points.
+- Don't forget the points.
 Frequent flier miles, gift cards, free cash: we all have the perks that we get by using our cards.
-You pay everything else on your card, why not use your cash reward credit cards to pay your taxes?
+You pay everything else on your card, why not use your cash reward credit cards to pay your taxes (or even better a travel rewards credit card)?

 - Time is on your side.
 Did April 17th come too soon again?
 If you don't have the cash to pay your taxes, you can always put in on your card and buy you some time.